Story At-A-Glance

 Bansree Parikh, President of Bank of America Inland Empire

-IECE Helps Local Businesses to Access Federal and Local Assistance Programs
+IECE Helps Local Businesses Access Federal and Local Assistance Programs

-It appears that local business owners have a hard time in understanding often long-winded requirements and complying to the reopening guidelines and implement safety plans which is necessary to apply for local and federal funding.
-This is where IECE helps the local businesses in not only making the case for grants but also pivoting to new ways of continuing operations.
+It appears that local business owners have a hard time understanding often long-winded requirements, complying with the reopening guidelines, and implementing safety plans necessary to apply for local and federal funding.
+This is where IECE helps local businesses make a case for grants and pivot to new ways of continuing operations.

 Other Grants Obtained by CSUSB

-CSUSB frequently receives grants and funding from both the government and other non-profit organizations as well as the corporate sector.
-For instance, in September last year, CSUSB received a $3M grant from The National Security Agency (NSA) to build cyber security talent in the country.
+CSUSB frequently receives grants and funding from the government, other non-profit organizations, and the corporate sector.
+For instance, in September last year, CSUSB received a $3M grant from The National Security Agency (NSA) to build cybersecurity talent in the country.
 The university was to complete the project in collaboration with the Riverside Community College District’s LAUNCH Apprenticeship Network, San Bernardino County Schools, and the company Tomorrow’s Talent.

 Tony Coulson, executive director of the CSUSB Cybersecurity Center